5 Coffee Habits That May Be Shortening Your Life, According to Science

-You're drinking too much coffee.
+You're drinking too much coffee

-Your coffee order is drowning in sugar.
+Your coffee order is drowning in sugar

 Instead of ordering a sugary latte, why not ask for a regular latte with a small caramel swirl on top?
 You can mix in the caramel and still get that same great taste, but with significantly less sugar.
 Or why not make one of these 12 Tastiest Homemade Coffee Drinks From a Nutritionist.

-You're adding too much creamer.
+You're adding too much creamer

 Seems a bit counterintuitive, right?
 But it's true!
-One study published by the journal Longevity & Healthspan says caffeine can actually help extend your life span, improve your health, and delays age-associated diseases like Alzheimer's.
-That's because caffeine can actually help with dietary restriction and reduced insulin signaling.
+One study published by the journal Longevity & Healthspan says caffeine can actually help extend your life span, improve your health, and delay age-associated diseases like Alzheimer's.
+That's because caffeine can help with dietary restriction and reduced insulin signaling.
 Just be careful of how much caffeine you consume.
 According to the Advances in Psychiatric Treatment study "Neuropsychiatric Effects of Caffeine," consuming over 1,000 milligrams of caffeine a day can reportedly cause negative effects on the body including increased anxiety, insomnia, and digestive issues.

-You're not drinking it at all.
+You're not drinking it at all